-Business entities must store the industrial waste in accordance with industrial waste storage standards (such as creating an enclosure around the circumference of the industrial waste site, displaying a notice board, preventing dispersal, spillage and the like); they must not store the waste for longer than the time required to appropriately dispose of or recycle it; and they must not store it in excess of a volume equal to fourteen times one day's treatment capacity of the facility.
+Business entities must store the industrial waste in accordance with industrial waste storage standards (such as creating an enclosure around the circumference of the industrial waste site, displaying a notice board, preventing dispersal, spillage and the like); they must not store the waste for longer than the time required to appropriately dispose of or recycle it; and they must not in principle store it in excess of a volume equal to fourteen times one day's treatment capacity of the facility.

 Business entities must furthermore dispose of industrial waste following industrial waste management standards.
 In particular, the business entities must prevent the scatter or leakage of industrial waste and must protect the living environment from bad odour, noise and vibration.
 The incineration of industrial waste must be carried out in a particular manner and using a specific structure.
 The landfill disposal of the waste must be performed in an appropriate manner depending on the type of industrial waste.
+For your information, it is noted that outdoor piles of waste left as a preliminary step towards landfill disposal may be viewed by the court to be illegal dumping if it is not deemed as a temporary placement considering the volume of the piles of waste, the period they are left for, etc.